 How can a new mama avoid stress?
 It may seem impossible, but if you want to see less shedding from your hair, then you need to make time for relaxation.

 Stress can aggravate hormonal imbalance which causes hair loss.

-Remember that you can always ask for help and that people are willing to support you.
+Remember that you can always ask for help, and people will support you.
 Take time to meditate.
 You can also exercise.
 Or you can take a break and be nothing but yourself for a while.

-Keep in mind that you need to take care of yourself to also take care of others.
+Keep in mind that you need to take care of yourself and also take care of others.

 We know that your hair isn’t exactly your primary priority as you are trying to raise your baby.
 But now is also the time to pay attention to your hairstyle.
-While it’s tempting to keep your hair in a bun or ponytail, this makes things worse for your excessive shedding.
+While keeping your hair in a bun or ponytail is tempting, it worsens your excessive shedding.

 It’s advisable to leave your hair down more often.
 While this may seem counterproductive as you will see more hair strands fall, trust us, it’s working.

 When you put your hair up, you may not see hair fall right away.
 But as soon as your remove your scrunchie or whatever it is that you use to hold your hair, you will see that there are more breakage and shedding.